volumio/volumio-plugins/plugins/music_service/volspotconnect/readme.md

 - From Volumio UI choose "plugins" in setting, then "upload plugin" and select the file you have downloaded

 Last changes

+December 23th

+correction for some case of dac/mixer setting - ! something is broken with softvol !

 December 21th